isomerpages/pa-cdcne/_programmes/Financial & Social Assistance/School Transport Subsidy.md

 description: ""
 third_nav_title: Financial & Social Assistance
 ---
-To provide financial support for Primary and Secondary School students, the School Transport Subsidy scheme subsidises transport costs at $180 per year.
+The School Transport Subsidy scheme offers financial assistance to students in Primary, Secondary School, and Tertiary education levels, which encompasses Junior Colleges, Polytechnics, and the Institute of Technical Education.
+The subsidy amounts are as follows: $360 as a one-time payment for Primary and Secondary School students, $650 disbursed quarterly for JC/Poly/ITE students, and $1,000 disbursed quarterly for University students.

 ![](/images/Programmes/Financial%20&%20Social%20Assistance/student%20transport%20subsidy%20visual.jpg)